arbageant/ufsn-linux-server-project/README.md

 it exists essentially as just a page to browse.
 For the time being, I will submit as-is and see if I can find a fix in the next few days.
 If you have any suggestions on this subject, I would be glad to hear them.

+Thanks to the Udacity course instructors, and my fellow students.
+In particular, thanky you to my fellow Git Hub usesr yiyupan, who left some very helpful notes that helped me debug a few difficult parts of the server setup.